RayBB/openlibrary-docs/Deployment-Guide-on-Python-3.md

 ## Background

 `ol-home0` actually has 2 openlibrary repos on it.
-One is in `/opt/openlibrary/openlibrary` (the same convention as the other Open Library servers). `ol-home0` also has a repo within `/1/var/lib/openlibrary/deploy/openlibrary`.
+One is in `/opt/openlibrary/openlibrary` (the same convention as all other Open Library servers).
+In addition, `ol-home0` also has a repo within `/1/var/lib/openlibrary/deploy/openlibrary`.
 When a new deploy of `openlibrary` is performed, it is executed on `/1/var/lib/openlibrary/deploy/openlibrary` and then rsync'ed to each server's `/opt/openlibrary/openlibrary` path.
 This is why deploys must be done from `ol-home1`.

 ## Strategy